Oghma-Infinium/Vagabond/Documentation/CONFIG.md

 3. **Skyrim Upscaler - DLAA** - Enable this mod if you'd like better antialiasing, but do not use the DLSS settings since this version **does not work with ENB**.
    > DLAA and DLSS **cannot** be used together.
 Do not enable this if you're using Puredark's Patreon DLSS mod.

 4. **Skyrim Priority My Setting**: These are my personal settings for [Skyrim Priority](https://www.nexusmods.com/skyrimspecialedition/mods/50129).
-If you wish to edit this to accomodate for your PC specs, please read the `PriorityMod.toml` file within the mod.
+If you wish to edit this to accommodate for your PC specs, please read the `PriorityMod.toml` file within the mod.
     > If you have no clue how to edit this file, do not touch this mod.

 5. **ENB Preset Options:** By default, the list ships with Amon ENB for NAT 3.
 Under the `ENB Preset Options` separator, you may untick the `AMON ENB REBORN for NAT 3` mod and enable **one** of the 4 optional ENBs depending on what you prefer.